NolanRudolph/MultiDimMonitor/README.md

 **Server**
 For server nodes looking to receive said spam provided by clients, make sure to run ```~/snabb/src/snabb MultiDimSnabb Server --help``` for more information.

-All personal user space tests were ran on a pair of c220g2 nodes (Intel X520 10Gb NIC) on CloudLab, using profile ConTools/Snabb: https://www.cloudlab.us/p/3ea481ea-db43-11e9-b1eb-e4434b2381fc.
+All personal user space tests were ran on a pair of the CloudLab profile ConTools/Snabb: https://www.cloudlab.us/p/70d8c132-431e-11ea-b1eb-e4434b2381fc.